The Top Five Things That Hurt The Value Of Your Personal Injury Case.

 In my view, the personal injury plaintiff who gives precisely detailed testimony about the ways in which an injury kept them from performing their normal tasks at work or at home is a good witness.

 A person who can detail a factual background about the ways in which injuries impacted their personal activities, or made such activities more painful, or more difficult, is, going to make a compelling, effective witness.
 Such a person is always going to present a better case than the person who simply states “it hurts so badly” it was an “11 out of 10” on a pain scale “all of the time”.
+Many a case has been lost by a plaintiff who cannot offer specific concrete, reliable and verifiable, examples of how an injury caused them to change the nature and course of their life.

 If you’ve chosen to hire a personal injury or accident attorney to handle your case, it goes without saying that you should listen to and heed the advice of your chosen lawyer.
 If you hired that individual, you've done so for a reason, and presumably, you wouldn't have hired someone whom you did not trust to give you sound and solid advice.
 Your attorney’s counsel on matters such as a reasonable value range for your case, or whether or not litigation is appropriate, or whether settlement is the better alternative outcome are things to which you should give careful and deliberate consideration.
+If you have lost confidence in the your chosen lawyer's guidance,. you should consider alternate counsel, or the prospect of handling the case on your own.